 The P-8I aircraft is powered by two CFM56-7 engines supplied by CFM International, a joint venture between Snecma Moteurs and GE Electric.
 Each engine provides a take-off thrust of 27,300lb.
 The engines are equipped with a new-generation full authority digital engine control (FADEC) system.

-The P-8I aircraft can fly at a maximum speed of 789km/h.
-It can reach a maximum altitude of 12,496m.
+The P-8I aircraft can fly at a maximum speed of 789km/h and can reach a maximum altitude of 12,496m.
 The aircraft has a maximum range of 2,222km with four hours on station.